ACPO: AI-Enabled Compiler Framework: Proposed Methodology

 \subsection{ACPO Training}

 A key aspect of creating an ML-driven compiler is the training of models on sample data to ensure that the compiler makes decisions consistently with good results contained in the training data.
 To do this, we opted for a two-step approach: generate data based on a set of benchmarks the model is expected to reasonably reproduce and then train the model with the collected data.
 The data generation step is shown in Figure \ref{fig:training}.
+To generate data for training purposes we rely on the autotuner.
+The autotuning process allows us to override compiler heuristics with an iterative search for the optimal optimization decisions for a given application.
+By performing the search on our benchmark programs and recording each step of the search, we can obtain information about the impact of each decision on program performance, and thus collect sufficient information to be able to train the eventual model with a reasonable chance of success.
+We use the \texttt{O3} compilation as our baseline and measure impact in terms of speedup relative to the \texttt{O3} compilation.
+This process is repeated many times to gather as much data per benchmark as possible to achieve beneficial results on most benchmarks.
+The resulting trial data is then processed and used as input to the model training.